cybercongress/cybertensor-developer-docs/docs/glossary.md

 ## B

-### Bicameral Legislature

-A two-tier legislative system comprising the Triumvirate and the Senate for proposal approval.

 ### Cybertensor Wallet

 A digital wallet that holds the core ownership in the Cybertensor network and serves as the user's identity technology underlying all operations.